mongodb-ps/ce-meko-mongodb-helm-charts/README.md

 **REQUIRED** if `tls.enabled` is `true`.

-### tlsEnabled.enabled

-A boolean to determine if TLS is enabled for MongoDB deployments, which is should be!

-### tlsEnabled.caConfigMap

-The name of the configmap that contains the X.509 certificate of the Certificate Authority that use used for TLS communications to and from the MongoDB instances.

-See the [Deployment Requirements](#ca-certificate-for-mongodb-deployments-highly-encouraged) section for details on creating this configmap.

 ### Replica Set External Access, Services and Horizons

 If external access (e.g. access from external to Kubernetes) is required a NodePort or LoadBalancer service can be created for each replica set member and a MongoDB Split Horizon associated with each replica set member.
 The MongoDB Split Horizon provides a different view of the cluster when `isMaster` is exeecuted depending on the address used in the connection string.
 This allows the discovery process to present the addresses of the replica set members as they should be viewed external to Kubernetes.